In today’s video, I will go through a 2-minute fix for hip pain when squatting

 Foam Roll Out the Quads

-Using a foam roller, roll out the front of the thigh from just below the hip joint to just above the knee joint.
-With this exercise, we are loosening up the quads and the hip flexors.
+Bend one knee, placing your shin on the floor.
+Put the foam roller under the other thigh and lengthen your leg out behind you.
+Support yourself with your hands in front of you.
+Using a full foam roller, roll out the front of the thigh from just below the hip joint to just above the knee joint.
+With this exercise, we are loosening up the quads and a few hip flexors.

-Perform 1 set of 5 reps and progress to 10 reps in a smooth controlled movement, with light to medium intensity.
+Perform one set of 5 reps and progress to 10 reps in a smooth, controlled movement with a light to medium intensity.

 90-90 Hip Flexors Stretch

-Start in a kneeling position then take a big step forward.
+Come into a lunge and keep your upper body upright.
+Start in a kneeling position, then take a big step forward.
 Tighten the abdominal area and bring your hips forward.
 We are stretching the front of the thigh and the hips.

-Perform 1 set of 2 reps on each side, holding the end position for 20 seconds in a smooth controlled movement with light intensity.
+Perform one set of 2 reps on each side, holding the end position for 20 seconds in a smooth, controlled movement with light intensity.

 Knees Side to Side

-Lie on your back with your knees bent, and place your hands on each side.
-Drop your knees to one side half way, return to the top position, then drop the knees to the other side.
+Lie on your back with your knees bent and place your hands on each side.
+Keep your upper body relaxed.
+Drop your knees to one side halfway, return to the top position, then drop the knees to the other side.
 This exercise targets the rotators of the hip.

-Perform 1 set of 5 reps on each side, holding the end position for a second in a smooth controlled movement with light intensity.
+Perform one set of 5 reps on each side, holding the end position for a second in a smooth, controlled movement with light intensity.

-Lie on your back with your knees bent and your hands to your sides.
-Lift your hips off the ground until your hips, shoulders and knees form a straight line, then tighten up your abdominal area.
+Lie on your back, your knees bent, and your hands to your sides.
+Relax your upper body.
+Tighten your abdominal area and lift your hips off the ground until your hips, shoulders, and knees form a straight line.
+Hold this position for a few seconds, and then come down.
 We are targeting the glutes and hamstrings.

-Perform 1 set of 5 reps, holding the end position for 2-3 second in a smooth controlled movement with light to moderate intensity.
+Perform one set of 5 reps, holding the end position for 2 to 3 seconds in a smooth, controlled movement with light to moderate intensity.

 Give those four exercises a go to overcome your hip pain from squatting.